• Is hunting feral pigs with dogs legal in Australia?

 • What is the RSPCA’s view on killing sharks to reduce shark incidents?

-The RSPCA does not support killing sharks as a response to shark incidents involving humans.
-This approach causes unnecessary animal suffering to both target and non-target species.
-In addition, culling disturbs marine ecosystems and affects protected and vulnerable species including the targeted great white shark and non-target species such as…
+The RSPCA has many concerns regarding some of the current methods used in response to shark incidences involving humans.
+These methods cause unnecessary animal suffering to both target and non-target species.
+In addition, culling disturbs marine ecosystems and affects protected and vulnerable species including the targeted great white shark and…

 • What are the animal welfare issues with catching feral buffalo?